Learn-For-Cause/ACAResource/README.md

 # ACAResource

-## Learn,Share and Educate with us and enjoy the Open Learning Platform.✨
+## Learn, Share and Educate with us and enjoy the Open Learning Platform.✨

 ### Description 👀